-To those who are up late making stuff: I salute you with my exacto knife.
+To all the parents who are up late making stuff: I salute you with my exacto knife.

 Pingback: Valentine’s Day Cards: 25 for $1.49 Shipped